Everyone knows that sugar isn’t healthy, and some people may even argue that it’s nearly toxic for the body, especially in large quantities.

 When you are overly tired or hungry, your brain may crave a quick boost of energy and fuel—often in the form of sugar.

 Our taste buds and brains get used to certain levels of sweetness, saltiness, spiciness, and other flavors.

-A tolerance is built up as we get accustomed to foods we consume regularly, such that perhaps at one point, soda or your favorite granola bar felt almost sickly sweet and now you can polish them off quickly, barely registering how sweet they are.
+A tolerance is built up as we get accustomed to foods we regularly consume, such that perhaps at one point, soda or your favorite granola bar felt almost sickly sweet, and now you can polish them off quickly, barely registering how sweet they are.

 Now, they may hardly taste sugary at all—perhaps you only notice their tartness.

 If you want to take a gradual approach to a sugar detox, you can wean off foods with added sugars to retrain or reset your “sugar barometer.”

 This will help you learn to appreciate and detect natural sweetness in foods again.